-Kids say it all the time and they can be forgiven, as they’ve yet to know of all the fruits that the tree of life has to offer.
+Kids say it all the time and they can be forgiven, as they’ve yet to discover the fruits that the tree of life has to offer.

-We live in the year 2018; a fast-paced, information-orgy laden society that’s somewhat impossible to escape.
+We live in a fast-paced, information-laden society that’s somewhat impossible to escape.

-The noise is constant and it’s relentless, if anything the complaint should be that there’s TOO MUCH to do (and not enough time to do them all) – not that there isn’t anything sufficient available.
+The noise is constant and it’s relentless.
+If anything, the complaint should be that there’s too much to do (and not enough time to do it). – not that there isn’t anything sufficient available.

 Yet we somehow manage to whine about being bored.

 Boredom tends to be a disease of the privileged.
-Check out this video of children in rural China who had made a pool table with rocks and bricks!
+Check out this video of children in rural China who had made a pool table with rocks and bricks.
+The little legends:

-When I went to Burma/Myanmar in 2013 I made friends with a local who said he wanted to show me the “real Burma,” I found out later that this was a euphemism for poverty.
+When I visited Myanmar in 2013 I made friends with a local who said he wanted to show me the “real Burma”.
+I found out later that this was a euphemism for poverty.

 But don’t worry.
 You’re not insane – you’re just boring!
 Chin up though, it’s curable.

-If you’re constantly bored, ask yourself if you’re in the right job for your true self.
+If you’re constantly bored, ask yourself if you’re in the right career.

 Ask yourself if you live in the right city.